cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/packaging-your-plugin.md

 $ wagon create -s path/to/python/project.zip -a '--no-cache-dir -c path/to/constraints.txt'
 ```

-When using 0.11.0:
+When using Wagon version 0.11.0:
  ```
  wagon create -r /path/to/reuierments/file/if/exits -v -f -a '--no-cache-dir -c path/to/constraints.txt' .
 ```

 # Build py2py3 wagon

-Currently, Cloudify official plugins are python 2 and python 3 compatible.
+Cloudify official plugins are python 2 and python 3 compatible.
 In order to support installation of a wagon on both py2(5.0.5 and older) and py3 managers(5.1 and newer),
 py2py3 wagon introduced.

 py2py3 wagon is a wagon that contains all the python2 wheels and python3 wheels required for the plugin installation.

-From version 0.10.0 `--pip` flag introduced, when adding `--pip` flag to gagon command the wagon code use the specified pip in order to download the wheels.
+From version 0.10.0 `--pip` flag introduced, when adding `--pip` flag to gagon command the wagon code use the specified `pip` in order to download the wheels.

 This way py2py3 wagons can be created.